autarch/intro-to-go-class/README.md

 The `present` binary will be installed as `HOME/go/bin/present`.

-You can run `present` from the checkout directory, which contains the `intro-to-go.slide` file.
+You can run `present` from the root of the repo, which contains the `intro-to-go.slide` file.
 Open up the URL that `present` gives you and you'll see a link to open the slides.